Chondrite, ungrouped (type 5+)

-Northwest Africa 725 (and pairings) contains relict intact chondrules, and accordingly it has been grouped among the most primitive winonaites with near chondritic composition.
-However, it has still experienced extensive heating and possibly a low degree of partial melting resulting in a depletion of certain trace elements.
-Features suggest that the winonaites are actually metamorphosed chondrites, or metachondrites (or 'W-chondrites' for those containing relict chondrules) based on terminology associated with several newly recognized groups of chondrule-free, texturally evolved chondrites with elemental ratios and O-isotopic compositions which show affinities to existing chondrite groups (Irving et al., 2005).
+Northwest Africa 725 and pairings contain relict intact chondrules, and accordingly it was grouped among the most primitive winonaites with near chondritic composition.
+However, the meteorite has experienced extensive heating and possibly a low degree of partial melting resulting in a depletion of certain trace elements.
+The features of this meteorite suggest that winonaites are actually metamorphosed chondrites.
+It was suggested by Irving et al. (2005) that the term 'metachondrites' be used for such metamorphosed chondrites, including several newly recognized chondrule-free, texturally evolved meteorites with elemental ratios and O-isotopic compositions showing affinities to existing chondrite groups.
+It was also suggested that the term 'W-chondrites' be used for those winonaites like NWA 725 that contain relict chondrules.

-Oxygen isotope data for IAB silicate inclusions along with observed volatile element depletions infer that the winonaite precursor most likely had a volatile-depleted carbonaceous chondrite-like composition that is not sampled in current meteorite collections (Hunt et al., 2012).
+Oxygen isotope data for IAB silicate inclusions, along with observed volatile element depletions, led to the inferrence that the winonaite precursor had a volatile-depleted carbonaceous chondrite-like composition (Hunt et al., 2012).
+It has been demonstrated that two distinct reservoirs existed in the early protoplanetary diskcarbonaceous chondrite (CC) and non-carbonaceous (NC).
+These were segregated by the rapid accretion of proto-Jupiter and reflect differences in the contribution of p-, r-, and s-process material (Bermingham et al., 2018).
+Subsequent studies employing Mo and W isotope data (e.g., Kruijer et al., 2017) reveal that the IAB complex irons, and thus the genetically-related winonaites, accreted in the non-carbonaceous reservoir (see the Appendix, Part III for further details).
 Preliminary data based on AlMg chronometry show that NWA 725 was formed ~1.4 m.y. after CAIs.
-This age is consistent with HfW ages in the range of 1.55 m.y. which were calculated for more highly metamorphosed winonaites (Hidaka et al., 2014).
+This age is consistent with HfW ages in the range of 1.55 m.y. that were calculated for more highly metamorphosed winonaites (Hidaka et al., 2014).